- Print or Export this page to PDF

 Q: Can you link to our website?

-A: The links page of our website links to organisations and places that the Diocese of London has a formal relationship with or who we work with regularly.
+We link throughout the website to organisations and places that the Diocese of London has a formal relationship with or who we work with regularly, or for editorial purposes.
 Unfortunately we cannot link to any other websites.

 Q: Did you know that you are linking to a website that hosts questionable content?